-22 And stretched forth Moses אחד his hand toward heavens; and there was a thick darkness in all the land of Egypt for three days.
+Exodus 10:22 And stretched forth Moses his hand toward heavens; and there was a thick darkness in all the land of Egypt for three days.
 C-MATS

 Question: When Moses stretches forth his hand, it is actually את hand of authority that brings the plague of darkness upon Egypt for 3 days.
 This is a beautiful picture of man walking in covenant with because we become an extension of the Yah-head.
-BUT why a Plague of Darkness and why 3 Days?
-This could only be a type and foreshadow of את Yahshua our Messiah's death at Calvary and 3 days later His resurrection provides freedom to all those who repent and enter into covenant through His blood with Father because right after את Plague of Darkness is the death of the first born and Israel is SET FREE!
+BUT why have a Plague of Darkness and why 3 Days?
+This could only be a type and foreshadow of את Yahusha our Messiah's death at Calvary and 3 days later His resurrection provides freedom to all those who repent and enter into covenant through His blood with Father because right after את Plague of Darkness is the death of the first born and Israel is SET FREE!
 C-MATS

 Question: What gods of Egypt were defeated with the plague of darkness?
 The plague would have been a direct attack against Pharaoh, for he was the divine representation of the sun god Ra.
 Ra was the chief deity of Egypt and the sun god and their son Khons was the god of the moon.
 The sun god Ra was considered to be a great blessing to the land for his faithfulness in providing the warmth and light of the sun each day without fail.
-Horus was the god of light who personified the life-giving power of the Sun.
 He was usually represented as a falcon-headed man wearing a sun disk as a crown.
-There was also the god Ptah, the one who created the moon, the sun and the earth; Atum, the god of the sunset; and Shu, the god of sunlight and air.
-Khepre, who often appeared in the shape of the scarab, was a form of Ra.